 If you are a BDA member and would like to see a list of our books on a particular aspect of dental history please email

 email@example.com and we will prepare one for you.

-Alternatively if you would like a list of articles published on a particular aspect of dentistry then as a BDA member you can
+Alternatively if you would like a list of articles on any dental topic then as a BDA member you can

 request a free literature search from us.